n8layman/n8layman.github.io/_posts/2024-09-09-Targets-and-tidymodels.md

 ## select_best_params()

-And here is how you select the best set of parameters fromt the tibble returned by `tune_grid_branch`.
-This should the seamlessly fit back into a tidymodels pipeline for fitting the final model, extracting performance metrics against the hold-out test dataset, and performing varible importance (e.g. DALEX).
+And here is how you select the best set of parameters from the tibble returned by `tune_grid_branch`.
+This should seamlessly fit back into a tidymodels pipeline for fitting the final model, extracting performance metrics against the hold-out test dataset, and performing variable importance (e.g. DALEX).

     #' Select Best Parameters from Tuned Model Results
     #'